 How to Set CPA Commissions

-A vendor can set commission amounts based on the initial product sold, or set a single commission amount that applies to all initial sales.
+A seller can set commission amounts based on the initial product sold, or set a single commission amount that applies to all initial sales.
 CPA commissions are set for each individual ClickBank account.
 Access the account you wish to set CPA commissions via your master account before proceeding with the following instructions.

 Step 1: Login to your ClickBank account.